In Home Euthanasia

 Challenges of caring for a sick or compromised pet

 It is sad but true that expenses are often a factor when considering treatment options for sick or injured pets.
 Emergencies, hospitalization, advanced treatments, or surgeries can cost thousands of dollars.
-Affordability, unfortunately, is a factor for many people and must be considered in the decision to pursue medical treatment or euthanasia.

 Emotional readiness:

-The process of in home euthanasia
+The process of in-home pet euthanasia

 Sedation: Dr. Bennett will administer a sedative to the pet, leading to a comfortable sleep within 1-7 minutes.
 After receiving the sedative, pets feel euphoric and at ease as they gently fall asleep.
 Once asleep, the pet will not feel any pain or anxiety before or during the euthanasia.

-Preparing for at home euthanasia
+Preparing for in-home pet euthanasia

 1) Family members should decide if they want to be present during the euthanasia process before the doctor's arrival; however, Dr. Bennett can also help with this decision.
 Many family members prefer to only be present during the sedation but not the euthanasia.
 If a family member or caretaker chooses, they do not have to be present for any part of the process.